 - Were violating company rules or acting recklessly at the time of the accident

-If your employer is claiming you’re responsible for damages from an accident during work hours, it’s best to contact a personal injury lawyer.
+In these situations, your employer’s insurance may still be liable if they failed to properly screen, train, and supervise employees.
+If your employer claims that you are responsible for damages during work hours, it’s best to contact a personal injury lawyer.
 They can help you sort out the details and make sure the claims are lawful.

-If you suffered any type of injury at work, such as getting harmed by equipment or while driving a vehicle to perform the duties of your job, that would fall under a workers compensation claim.
-Workers compensation insurance goes through a policy your employer has purchased and does not involve your own insurance company at all.
+If you suffered an injury at work, such as getting harmed by equipment or driving a vehicle to perform your job duties, that would fall under a workers compensation claim.
+To be eligible for workers comp insurance, you must sustain a physical injury while performing job duties.

-To be eligible for workers comp insurance, you must have suffered a physical injury while performing job duties.
-Your employer must carry a workers comp policy if they have three or more employees (including the business’s owner).
+In accordance with Georgia’s workers’ compensation law, an employer must carry a workers’ comp policy if they have three or more employees (including the business’s owner).

 In Georgia, workers compensation can cover damages like: